How long is a consultation?

-How often would I visit with Dr. Tracy?
+How often would I visit with Dr. Tracy or Dr. Woodall?

-The first follow-up appointment is usually one month after the initial visit.
+For adults, the first one-hour follow-up appointment is usually one month after the initial visit.
 Further follow-up appointments are scheduled on a case-by-case basis.
-On average, patients will see Dr. Tracy for four visits over the first 6-8 month period and subsequently follow-up 1-2 times a year as needed.
+On average, patients will see Dr. Tracy for 4-6 visits over the first 6-8 month period and subsequently follow-up 1-2 times a year as needed.